 Sanitation and rubbish issues are a big problem on the Nacimiento-Ferguson Road.
 With zero facilities on offer, it is not a surprise that campers here have made a mess of things.

 On a California road trip?
 Check out our guide here.

-After the Big Sur mudslides in 2017 that forced road closures further south on the PCH, camping was made illegal on the Nacimiento-Ferguson Road.
+After the Big Sur mudslides in 2017 that forced road closures further south on Highway 1, camping was made illegal on the Nacimiento-Ferguson Road.